S&P warns more sovereign downgrades likely this year

 A new report from S&P showed it had 30 sovereigns on downgrade warnings, or "negative outlooks" in rating firm parlance, at the start of the month, compared with just six on positive outlooks.

-"This outlook distribution suggests that negative rating actions are likely to continue to outnumber positive actions over the coming 12 months," S&P said in mid-year review of its rating moves.
+"This outlook distribution suggests that negative rating actions are likely to continue to outnumber positive actions over the coming 12 months," S&P said in a mid-year review of its rating moves.

-"More downgrades are likely this year" the section of the report was titled.
+"More downgrades are likely this year" that section of the report was titled.

+Some of the big economies with negative outlooks on their ratings include Brexit-bound Britain, which last year became the first AAA country to be cut by two rating notches at once, and still triple-A Australia.

+South Africa, which is being hit by political uncertainty and weak growth, is also on the list alongside other emerging market heavyweights such as Mexico, Turkey and Brazil.

+The outlook balance in the latter remains very high, but has somewhat improved from its trough at the end of 2015.
+This contrasts with Asia-Pacific and Latin America, where the outlook balance has deteriorated sharply over that period.

+Just over half of all rated sovereigns are investment grade ('BBB-' or above).
+"This ratio is the lowest it has ever been," S&P said.

-Reporting by Marc Jones; editing by Larry King
+Reporting by Marc Jones; Editing by Larry King and Hugh Lawson